Greg Ellingson

-Greg Ellingson (born December 30, 1988) is an American professional Canadian football wide receiver for the Montreal Alouettes of the Canadian Football League (CFL).
+Greg Ellingson (born December 30, 1988) is an American former professional football wide receiver.
 He played college football at Florida International.
-He has also been a member of the Jacksonville Jaguars, New Orleans VooDoo, Tampa Bay Buccaneers, Tampa Bay Storm, Hamilton Tiger-Cats, Ottawa Redblacks, Edmonton Elks, and Winnipeg Blue Bombers.
+He was a member of the Jacksonville Jaguars, New Orleans VooDoo, Tampa Bay Buccaneers, Tampa Bay Storm, Hamilton Tiger-Cats, Ottawa Redblacks, Edmonton Elks, Winnipeg Blue Bombers, and Montreal Alouettes.

+Early life

+Ellison attended Thomas Richard Robinson High School in Tampa, Florida.
+He played college football for the FIU Panthers from 2007 to 2010.

 Professional career

 Jacksonville Jaguars

 He was signed by the Jacksonville Jaguars as an undrafted free agent in 2011.
 He was waived from the Jacksonville Jaguars on August 29, 2011.

 New Orleans Voodoo

-Ellingson played for the New Orleans Voodoo of the Arena Football League in early 2012.
+Ellingson played for the New Orleans Voodoo of the Arena Football League (AFL) in early 2012.
 In 5 games, Ellingson recorded 33 catches for 475 yards and 8 touchdowns.

 Tampa Bay Buccaneers

 He was signed by the Tampa Bay Buccaneers after the release of Tyler Shoemaker on May 22, 2012.
 He was subsequently released by the Bucs prior to playing in any regular season games.